uualid/LittleBigSearch/README.md

 `• The first search will take longer time`

-`• Keep the application in it's folder, create a shortcut for the exe if you need a fast access to it.`
+`• The application and images folders needs to be on the same directory. create a shortcut for the exe if you need a fast access to it.`

 ![](images/LBS1.1.1.gif)